 Plethysmography measures how much air your lungs hold.
-Some disorders decrease or increase this measurement.
+Some disorders and diseases may decrease or increase this measurement.

 Description of the Test

 Plethysmography is done with your child sitting in an enclosed plexiglass chamber that allows your child and therapist to see in and out.
-Your child will place padded nose clips on his or her nose and place their mouth around a clean filtered mouthpiece.
+The child and therapist will also be able to hear each other through the plexiglass.
+Your child will place padded nose clips on his or her nose and place their mouth around a single use, disposable, filtered mouthpiece.

-Your child will place his or her hands on their cheeks, breathe normally and "pant like a puppy."
+Your child will place his or her hands on their cheeks, breathe normally and then pant in and out for a few seconds.
 After panting, your child will go back to breathing normally, blow out air and then take a deep breath.

 Length of Test

-Plethysmography is performed along with a spirometry test.
-Both tests combined take 40 to 60 minutes.
+Plethysmography is typically performed along with spirometry.
+Both tests combined can take up to 40 to 60 minutes.

 Preparing Your Child for the Test

 Please contact your physician or provider for instructions on holding medications.
 Possible Side Effects of the Test